-The Drug Controller General of India - CDSCO, Ministry of Health & Family Welfare permitted Bharat Biotech to start Phase 1 and Phase 2 trials on Human subjects after the preclinical trial results were submitted regarding safety and efficacy of the vaccine and then the trials started from July 2020.
+After preclinical trial results were submitted regarding safety and efficacy, the Drug Controller General of India - CDSCO, Ministry of Health & Family Welfare allowed Bharat Biotech to begin Phase 1 and Phase 2 trials on human subjects.

 Covaxin is approved and associated for use in emergency critical COVID-19 cases.